healthplace/healthplace/playbook/README.md

 * If a ticket doesn't have everything you need to complete it, let it be known before work is started.

+## What is Work?

+"Work" consists of everything involved in delivering a feature/fix which includes but is not limited to, the following:

+* Planning
+* Development (includes coding, designing, writing, etc.)
+* Reviewing
+* Testing
+* Deploying

+Each stage is of equal importance and we must ensure that our standards are upheld during all of them.

+## Ticket Size and Story Points

+Tickets should all be broken down into releasable pieces of work that take no longer than a day to complete, but must be no longer than two days.

+We use the Fibonacci sequence for our story points, going up to a maximum of 8.
+The points loosely represent the total time taken to complete the ticket.

+Since our tickets must not take longer than two days, 8 points should resemble around two whole days worth of work.
+All other points below 8, should therefore be a rough proportion of this timescale.

+E.g. A ticket that will likely take a whole day to complete should be pointed at 5.

+We should be prudent in our estimations and point up if there's considerable uncertainty that it might take longer.

+The purpose of pointing is not to only understand what our capacity is but to also identify any potential issues with the ticket before it's started.
+An honest pointing is actively encouraged and respected.

 ## Branching Strategy

 We use [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)